jedluk/player/README.md

 cd ../server && yarn install
 ```

-There are different ways of running app (or it's parts).
+There are different ways of running app (or its parts).
 You can:
 - run electron in dev environment (fire entire application in dev mode)
 ```sh
 cd server